malikaltakrori/malikaltakrori/README.md

-- 👋 Hi, I’m @malikaltakrori
+- 👋 Hi, I’m Malik Altakrori
-- 👀 I am a PhD candidate at McGill-cs and Mila
+- 👀 I am a PhD candidate at McGill-cs and Mila (soon to be Malik Altakrori, PhD :) )
 - 🌱 I’m currently learning about writing style, and interested in evaluation techniques for authorship identification and obfuscation.
 - 📫 How to reach me?
 I am on LinkedIn!